 “You’re Telling us We Gotta Risk Our Lives Just Because Somebody Might Need Help?”

 The ignorant Harry is also zombie-like because he is fixated with immediate things, he violently lashes out, and he refuses logic throughout the film.
 I base this on Sarah Lauro and Karen Embry’s definition of the zombie, where they describe it as a threatening body, brain-dead, brain-eater, and blindly following primal urges and instincts (106).
-Each of these traits can be said of Harry, as he makes decisions based on his immediate instinct and tries to destroy those who show any intelligence.
+Each of these traits can be said of Harry, as he makes decisions based on his immediate instinct and tries to destroy those who show any intelligence, making him a brain eater.
 He might not be partially devoured, like the zombies, but he is driven by partial information, which forces him to rely on his terrible instincts.
 He is also unwilling to take information from what he deems an ‘unreliable source’ as Ben does not represent the white voice of reason that the television provided.

 Harry becomes fixated on one method; to hide in the basement.
 He is unwilling to consider any other options than his basic instinct to hide, which mirrors the zombies’ base need to devour humans, regardless of the cost.
 As such, Harry is a zombie, not because he is bitten or driven mad by the sight of the zombies, as Barbara was, but because he is removed from society and given only partial information.
 This implies that the film’s use of partial information mirrors the undead virus, as both create dangerous and unthinking humanoids.

 The news mentions that the undead are only partially eating their victims.
 Why might this be?
 A possible answer is that it leaves enough corpse for the victim to return and move around, but the film never confirms this or answers why the dead want to eat the living.
 It does suggest that partiality is an inherent quality of zombies, as they have been partially devoured, and they are partially dead and partially living.
 Another unanswered question is how the dead woman at the top of the stairs died or how long she has been dead for.
 She does not return from the dead, which implies that she has been dead for a while, at least before the zombie infestation.
 The question remains, why is there a dead woman in the film?
 I certainly felt that she was going to come back to life at some point, similar to the rising tension of the little girl in the basement.
 Despite this feeling, the lady does not come back to life and poses no threat.
 She, and the zombies outside, leave room for the imagination.
 Neither the characters nor the viewers know what is going to happen, but we know that something will eventually happen.
 This uncertain and dark environment causes the characters to doubt their decisions and imagine worse outcomes.
-It doesn’t help that the film cuts off any information they receive, as the power goes out for mysterious reasons and we can’t see outside because they have barricaded the windows.
+It doesn’t help that the film cuts off any information they receive, as the power goes out for mysterious reasons, and we can’t see outside because they have barricaded the windows.
 These devices intensify the panic inside the house and encourage the viewer to join in, or rather, to fill in the narrative blanks.

-“Well, There’s No Problem”
+“Well, There’s No Problem”.

 At the climax of the film, questions which had been dismissed by the survivors return and have disastrous results.
 We finally discover why the little girl in the basement has been sick, as she suddenly returns to the narrative.
-Although she had been referenced a few times, and shown sleeping, she has had no voice in the narrative.
+Although she has been referenced a few times, and shown sleeping, she has had no voice in the film.
 She is not the only character who abruptly impacts the narrative at the end of the film, as an undead Johnny returns to haunt Barbara, as does the zombie who killed Johnny.
 These returns illustrate that characters and details which were introduced near the beginning of the film reemerge into a narrative which had seemingly disregarded them.
 By focusing only on immediate threats, the characters not only neglect future danger, but also threats from the past.
-This is the direct result of withheld information, as Helen and Harry neglected to mention that their daughter had been bitten.
+This is the direct result of withheld information, as Helen and Harry neglected to mention that their daughter has been bitten.
 By refusing to pay attention to all the information, they allowed the zombie virus to manifest inside the house.
 This implies that while the characters are opposed to partial information, they are also motivated to suppress certain aspects.
 In other words, these characters, particularly Harry, are unable to speak about specific possibilities, things that they should recognize but are unwilling to put to words.

 Romero released his film under the tagline “Something New- Something Evil- Something Unspeakably Terrifying” (IMDb).
 I believe this tagline outlines how the characters are ultimately unwilling to talk about certain issues directly, which leads to their downfall.
 There are connotations that they do not want to think about or deal with, and as a result, they are unable to clearly perceive the world around them.
 A good example of this is how the film uses the term ‘undead’ instead of ‘zombie’.
 ‘Undead’ is plural, it applies to both to one body and to a mob.
 ‘Zombie’ refers to one being, not multiple (zombies).
 The use of ‘undead’ implies that the characters are unwilling to think of the dead as individuals, and instead focus on them as a supernatural and inhuman threat.
 This is also evident in their use of the term “they”, as it always a plural threat, not a singular.
-The ending changes this emphasis as Johnny and the little girl’s return, which means that there are now individuals inside the undead category.
+The ending changes this emphasis as Johnny and the little girl return, which means that there are now individuals inside the undead category.
 Just as they infiltrate the house, so too do they infiltrate the character’s linguistic system.
 We know these characters, and so the survivors can no longer distinguish themselves from this undead mass, as both the living and dead now have specific names and identities.